PREGNANCY REFLECTIONS: WHAT MADE A DIFFERENCE

 This is not medical advice, or in place of medical advice.
 These are simple resources that we found personally helpful.

-Apps: Gentle Birth Meditation, The Bump, Ovia, 10 Min Meditation, EWG Skin Deep, EWG Healthy Cleaning, SLAM
+Apps: Gentle Birth Meditation, The Bump, Ovia, 10 Min Meditation, EWG Skin Deep, EWG Healthy Cleaning, Yuka, SLAM

 Podcasts: Evidence Based Birth, Holistic Women's Health, The Birth Experience with Labor Nurse Mama, Heal Your Hormones with Dr. Danielle, Candace Owens (Shot in the Dark), Longest Shortest Time